Beyond-Diagonal RIS For Enhanced Secrecy and Sensing Gains in Secure ISAC Networks: An Optimization Framework: Numerical Evaluation

 In Fig. \ref{fig2}, the considered scheme's BD-RIS beampattern is shown in terms of the azimuth look direction.
 Herein, the considered BD-RIS-aided design is compared against a baseline scheme utilizing a D-RIS.
-Importantly, Figs. \ref{fig2a} and \ref{fig2b} evaluate, respectively, the beampattern gain of a D-RIS and a BD-RIS for three different values of $\gamma_{\mathrm{D}}^{(\min)}$, namely $8$, $16$, and $24$ dB, which correspond to increasing levels of the network secrecy.
+Importantly, Figs. \ref{fig2a} and \ref{fig2b} evaluate, respectively, the beampattern gain of a D-RIS and a BD-RIS for three different values of $\gamma_{{D }}^{(\min)}$, namely $8$, $12$, and $16$ dB, which correspond to increasing levels of the network secrecy.
 It should be highlighted that the D-RIS-based design was optimized utilizing the considered SDP-based framework in the secure RIS-aided ISAC scheme of \cite{illi2025fdris}.
-In addition, Fig. \ref{fig2c} compares the considered BD-RIS-aided design with its D-RIS counterpart in terms of the RIS beampattern profile.
-Observe in Fig. \ref{fig2a} that a conventional D-RIS exhibits main lobes in the directions of the sensed targets.
+In addition, Fig. \ref {fig2c} compares the considered BD-RIS-aided design with its D-RIS counterpart in terms of the RIS beampattern profile for $\gamma_{{D }}^{(\min)}=20$ dB.
+Observe in Fig. \ref {fig2a} that a conventional D-RIS exhibits main lobes in the directions of the sensed targets.
 Notably, the higher $\gamma_{\mathrm{D}}^{(\min)}$ (the more stricter is the imposed system's secrecy), the lower the RIS beamforming gain in the direction of the targets.
-In fact, the broadcasted ISAC signal by $S$ is reflected by $R$, whereby the AN component is beamsteered in the directions of the malicious targets to (i) maximize the sensing reflected power and (ii) prevent the targets from successfully decoding the legitimate signal, reaching to $\{T_l\}_{l=1}^L$ partly via side lobes.
+In fact, the broadcasted ISAC signal by $S$ is reflected by $R$, whereby the AN component is beamsteered in the directions of the malicious targets to (i) maximize the sensing reflected power and (ii) prevent the targets from successfully decoding the legitimate signal, reaching $\{T_l\}_{l=1}^L$ partly via side lobes.
 Thus, to fulfill the legitimate SINR constraint in \eqref{C1b}, the D-RIS-based framework reduces the AN power in directions of the legitimate users to increase the SINRs $\gamma_{D_k}^{(k)}$, which, consequently, reduces it in the directions of the targets and thus decreases the sensing power.
 Such a result demonstrates the existence of a secrecy-sensing trade-off in traditional D-RIS-based schemes, as concluded in \cite{illi2025fdris}.
-Nonetheless, one can note from Fig. \ref{fig2b} that the BD-RIS-aided scheme results in a better resilience in terms of the secrecy-sensing trade-off.
-In particular, observe that despite the increase of the minimal legitimate SINR level, the sensing performance improves.
-Such a results demonstrates that, despite reducing the AN power in the legitimate users' directions to increase the legitimate SINR and fulfill \eqref{C1b}, the BD-RIS is capable of maintaining or increasing the illumination power in the targets' directions.
+In Fig. \ref{fig2b}, despite the similar secrecy-sensing trade-off manifested at the D-RIS, particularly for the first target at $-47^{\circ}$ from $R$'s perspective, the BD-RIS yields a better resilience in terms of the secrecy-sensing trade-off.
+In particular, observe that despite the increase of $\gamma_{{D }}^{(\min)}$ from $8$ to $16 $ dB, the beamforming gain only drops by less than $2$ dB, whereas a $5$-dB beamforming gain loss is observed with the D-RIS for the same target.
+The BD-RIS gains compared to its D-RIS counterpart are more pronounced for the second target located at $-7^{\circ}$ with respect to $R$, where the BD-RIS roughly maintains the same sensing performance, unlike the D-RIS.
+A fair comparison between the D-RIS and the BD-RIS is provided in Fig. \ref{fig2c}, which shows an observable $7$-dB gain is observed in favor of the BD-RIS-based scheme.